Remove Rust Before Painting Newcastle Metal Work

 - Needle scaler: Used on heavy industrial rust.
 Less common for residential work but effective on thick scale buildup.

 After mechanical removal, wipe the surface with a solvent or degreaser to remove metal dust and oils.
-Prime within a few hours to prevent flash rust — especially in humid coastal air.
+Prime within a few hours to prevent flash corrosion — especially in humid coastal air.

 Chemical rust removal and converters

-Chemical options work well when mechanical removal is not practical — for example, inside box sections, on complex shapes, or on lightly rusted surfaces.
+Chemical options work well when mechanical removal is not practical — for example, inside box sections, on complex shapes, or on lightly corroded surfaces.

-- Rust remover solutions: Phosphoric acid or oxalic acid formulations dissolve rust.
+- Rust remover solutions: Phosphoric acid or oxalic acid formulations dissolve oxidation.
 Apply, wait the recommended time, then rinse and dry.

 - Rust converter: Converts iron oxide into a stable compound that can be painted over.
-Best for light to moderate surface rust.
+Best for light to moderate surface corrosion.
 Does not work on loose flaking scale.

 - Naval jelly: A thick gel that clings to vertical surfaces.
 Apply to rusted areas, leave for the recommended time, then scrub and rinse.